zkmkarlsruhe/HandTracker/README.md

 See the detailed steps in the [ofxTensorflow2 readme](https://github.com/zkmkarlsruhe/ofxTensorFlow2#macos).

-For an Xcode build, Oopen the Xcode project, select the "HandTracker Debug" scheme, and hit "Run".
+For an Xcode build, open the Xcode project, select the "HandTracker Debug" scheme, and hit "Run".

-For a Makefile build, build and run an example on the terminal:
+For a Makefile build, build and run on the terminal:

 ```shell
 cd HandTracker